RockLi/rockli.github.com/_posts/2014-06-28-guava-a-super-lightweight-high-performance-web-framework-for-python-written-in-c.md

      StaticRouter has one special parameter ```allow_index```, the default value is False.

-     If this value is set to True, you can visit: xxx/static to list all files and sub directories in your current directory, just like ```python -m SimpleHTTPServer``` does.
+     If this value is set to True, you can visit: xxx/static to list all files and sub directories in your current directory, just like ```python -m SimpleHTTPServer``` does, not including the performace part.
+I used some internal apis of libuv to optimize the performance.

    * RESTRouter

-     Especially if you want to supply the RESTFul service, you should choose this one.
+     Especially useful when you wanna supply RESTFul api.

      	| METHOD |  URL      |      Class      | Method
      	| GET    | /users    | UsersController | GET